rj-gthb/DAMAYAN---Affected-Citizen/README.md

 # Affected Citizen

-**Affected Citizen** is a comprehensive full-stack application designed to streamline citizen assistance.
+**Affected Citizen** a comprehensive full-stack mobile application designed to streamline citizen assistance.
 Built with a tech stack (NestJS and Expo),

 ---